vllm-project/vllm/docs/source/models/engine_args.rst

 Async Engine Arguments
 ----------------------
-Below are the asynchronous engine related arguments:
+Below are the additional arguments related to the asynchronous engine:

 .. option:: --engine-use-ray